Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 > GitHub Copilot's advanced prompt is a powerful feature that allows you to ask complex questions and receive detailed responses.
 It can help you plan and execute complex tasks, ensuring that all steps are clearly defined and logically sequenced for efficient execution.

 #### Scenario 1 - Describe a Single DevOps Pipeline with Three Stages
+This prompt will create a decription for creating a DevOps pipeline with three stages: Build, Infrastructure as Code (IaC), and Quality Assurance (QA).
+It outlines the requirements for each stage, including describing the application, specifying the Azure resources needed, creating Bicep templates, and detailing the steps for deploying the application to Azure for QA purposes.

 - Open the Copilot Chat extension and ask the following advanced `Chain of Thought` prompt engineered question:

     ```